 The evolution of the EVD picture in Liberia has shown the greatest improvement and immunization activity planning has begun with the following activities:

-- Starting in December 2014, M&RI partners on the ground supported a multi-antigen Periodic Intensification of Routine Immunisation (PIRI) activity in 3 phases
+- Starting in December 2014, M&RP partners on the ground supported a multi-antigen Periodic Intensification of Routine Immunisation (PIRI) activity in 3 phases

-- M&RI provided a grant of USD $700,000 to pre-position 360,000 doses of measles vaccine in Monrovia, and support immunisation operations and surveillance strengthening
+- M&RP provided a grant of USD $700,000 to pre-position 360,000 doses of measles vaccine in Monrovia, and support immunisation operations and surveillance strengthening

 Since January 2015, there have been 39 suspected measles cases reported in Montserrado.
 As of early March, lab equipment and reagents were being rushed to the country to test samples to confirm if these cases are measles.